rishu4u/fire_smoke_detection/README.md

 make clean && make -j$(nproc)
 ```

-This will generate the binary called `handgun-app`.
+This will generate the binary called `firedetection-app`.
 This is a one-time step and you need to do this only when you make source-code changes.

 Next, create a file called `inputsources.txt` and paste the path of videos or rtsp url of CCTV IP cameras.